CuteLibs/CuteButton/README.md

 This is the Initial Relase.
 Changes will be added later.
 Check on `Releases Tab` for Info.

 ## Features
+CuteButton comes with tons of new features and options:
+- Background Color - Normal, Focused, Disabled
+- Border - Color, Width, Radius
+- Icon - Drawable Icon, Icon Size, Icon Padding, Icon Position
+- Text - Normal Color, Disabled Color
+- Ripple Effect on Clicks
+ and also all the features of normal `Button` like padding, margin etc.

+## Screenshot

 ## Prerequisites